 FN 466.
-Field Experience in Foods, Nutrition, and Dietetics, 3 hours, Fall, Spring, Summer
+Field Experience in Foods, Nutrition, and Dietetics, 3

 Experience in food establishment, dietetic service of health care facility, health/wellness center, or other food/nutrition related business under supervision of Registered Nutritionist Dietitian (RND) and/or other qualified professional.
 Prerequisites: FN 311, 313, or instructor's consent.